jling97/Restaurant-List/README.md

 ```
 npm run start
 ```
-If the terminal shows `Restaurant List listening on port 3000`, the startup is complete.
+If the terminal shows `The Express server is running at http://localhost:3000.`, the startup is complete.
 Open your browser and navigate to [http://localhost:3000/](http://localhost:3000/).

 5. Alternatively, you can use Nodemon to run the application: